tenchjames/DataAnalystNanoDegreeOpenStreetMap/README.md

      '44113-2960',
 ```

-After cleaning the zip code data, I reloaded the MongoDB database and checked for the addres fields that contained zip codes to confirm only 5 digit zip codes were included.
+After cleaning the zip code data, I reloaded the MongoDB database and checked for the address fields that contained zip codes to confirm only 5 digit zip codes were included.

-I expected now, way, relation, tag and nd.
-The other tags were not expected.
-I could not find a need to include any of these tags in the data so the python code ignored those tags.
+##### Missing zip code information
+To allow more searches by zip code I saw there were keys for "tiger:zip_direction" in the xml data.
+After running a query there were over 47800 nodes that had tiger:zip_left alone that did not have any other postal code information.
+To clean the data and make it more usable I added this to my code when a postal code was not present and created an address field based on the tiger fields.
+I also cleaned those values before adding them.
+Additional cleaning included finding zip codes that were not in the range of valid Ohio zip codes such as 99999.

+##### Unnecessary or unused tags
+Aside from the address fields, I could not find a use for the other tiger data, so I decided to parse out the remaining tiger data.

 #### 2. Overview of the data